Forest fires - BAN ON OPEN FIRES IN OR IN THE VICINITY OF A FOREST

-QUEBEC CITY, May 28, 2023 /CNW/ - The ministère des Ressources naturelles et des Forêts has decided to ban open fires in or in the vicinity of a forest because of the current conditions.
-This decision, taken in collaboration with the Société de protection des forêts contre le feu (SOPFEU), therefore results in a ban that takes effect starting on May 28, at 7 p.m.
+QUEBEC CITY, May 30, 2023 /CNW/ - The ministère des Ressources naturelles et des Forêts has decided to ban open fires in or in the vicinity of a forest because of the current conditions.
+This decision, taken in collaboration with the Société de protection des forêts contre le feu (SOPFEU), therefore leads to the modification of the territory affected by the ban in order to include the following sectors: Montreal, Laval, Centre-du-Québec, Montérégie and Estrie.
+The measure is modified as of May 30 at 6 p.m.

 The areas affected by this measure are the following RCMs and territories: